Automattic/jetpack/projects/js-packages/ai-client/src/data-flow/Readme.md

 #### `requestSuggestion`
 A function to request a suggestion from the AI.
 The function takes a prompt parameter which can be an object of `PromptMessagesProp` or a string.

+<h2 id="with-ai-data-provider">withAiDataProvider HOC</h2>

+Higher Order Component (HOC) that wraps a given component and provides it with the AI Assistant Data context.
+This HOC is instrumental in the data flow of the AI Assistant functionality and helps manage the interaction with the AI Assistant's communication layer.